dgruber/drmaa2os/README.md

 supervising workloads which can be operating system processes, containers, PODs, tasks, or batch jobs.

-The API allows to develop and run job workflows in OS processes, and switch later to containers running in Kubernetes, as Cloud Foundry tasks, or pure Docker containers.
+The API allows to develop and run job workflows in OS processes and switch later to containers running in Kubernetes, as Cloud Foundry tasks, or pure Docker or Singularity containers.

 Its main pupose is supporting application developers with an abstraction layer on top of platforms, workload managers, and cluster schedulers, so that they don't require to deal